DaniNedo/daninedo.github.io/aboutme.md

 #subtitle: Why you'd want to go on a date with me
 ---

-My name is Daniel.
+My name is Daniel and I'm currently working as an embedded systems engineer.

-Currently I'm doing my Master's Degree in Industrial Engineering and working as a Hardware & Firmware Engineer.

 When I have free time I like to make my own personal projects to learn and discover new things.

 ### Why I'm writing this blog?